 While neck pain is common, it is not normal and should receive professional medical care to determine the cause.
-Dr. Jay M. Shah at the SamWell Institute for Pain Management in Colonia, New Jersey, is experienced in accurately diagnosing and treating chronic and debilitating neck pain.
-Call or go online today to schedule your appointment.
+Drs.
+Jay M. Shah and Jeffrey Deygoo at the SamWell Institute for Pain Management in Colonia, New Jersey, are experienced in accurately diagnosing and treating chronic and debilitating neck pain.
+Call or go online to schedule your appointment today.

 As there are many different causes of neck pain, it is vital to properly diagnose the pain to create an appropriate plan of care.
 Some common causes of neck pain include:

 Sometimes the pain may be contained just in the neck, and other times it can radiate to the arms or hands.

 A herniated disc is a relatively common medical condition where the soft, cushion-like substance in between the vertebrae of your spine becomes displaced.
 This leads to excess pressure being placed on the nerves in the area, causing pain in your neck and upper back.
 It can also cause numbness and weakness in your back, arms, and legs.
 While it can be a serious condition, there are effective treatments available.
 These include:

 Dr. Shah and the team at SamWell Institute for Pain Management have extensive experience in diagnosing and treating their patients with a herniated disc, helping them get back to the activities that they love.

 Spinal stenosis is another common cause of neck pain.
 This condition is characterized by a narrowing of the spaces occupied by the nerves in your spine.
 This narrowing can put undue pressure on the nerves, causing symptoms such as pain, numbness, weakness, and tingling.
 While it can happen in the lower back, it is also common in the neck.
 When it occurs in the neck, you may even notice numbness, tingling, and weakness in your hands, arms, feet, or legs.
 Treatment for spinal stenosis includes physical therapy, medications, and surgery.